 This small brewery barely had a grand opening but already when I visited they had some excellent hazy IPAs.
 Burgeon has been sending their hazy IPAs into distribution more regularly along with their core lineup of IPAs.
 You can now find their beers fairly regularly in major liquor stores around San Diego for most of 2019 and on.
 The beers are also commonly found on draft around town.

 (Downtown San Diego)

 Despite opening in the style of a traditional Irish Pub, Half Door hasn’t wasted any time experimenting with other styles.
 Half door makes some of the best hazy beer in San Diego though you must go to the tasting room to order it as they do not offer growlers.
 It is worth making a trip to try what they have to offer.

-Though Half Door has not yet started to release cans, they will have the ability to sell beer in growlers and possibly cans as of January 2019.
-So watch out for can releases going forward.
+Though Half Door has not yet started to release cans, they have started filling growlers and crowlers out of the brewery as of early 2019.

 10) Burning Beard